Children missing education

 - Children who have failed to return from leave in term time and all avenues to trace them have been exhausted by the school and the LA

 - Children where there is suspicion the family have moved abroad

 This list is not exhaustive please contact CME officer for further advice.
 Please also see the further guidance on this page.

 If there are any safeguarding concerns or if a child is known to social services, a referral to Herefordshire Multi Agency Safeguarding Hub (MASH) should be made straight away.
-A referral form can be found on our MASH page.

 Making a CME referral